Barnato/ibm-full-stack-cloud-developer/introduction-to-web-development-with-html-css-javascript/week3-summary.md

   ``<div>``

-* Tag used to identify independent item of content in a doc:
+* Tag used to identify independent an item of content in a doc:

   ``<article>``